zarroboogs/io_plg-examples/ex01_darkechi.md

 # Practical Example #1 - Darkechi Battle Portrait

+The reference for the portrait below was taken from a trailer for Persona 5 Royal.

 ## Creating the Background Mesh (PLG)

 **Step 0:** The mesh collection that contains the mesh to be replaced was imported into Blender.